 Our members garden not only for their own enjoyment, but to learn from fellow members and share our love of gardening with the community.
 For the past 36 years we have invested our time and knowledge in this special part of the Northwest that we call home… Woodinville!

 These projects allow us to make a difference in our community, the greater Eastside, the Puget Sound region, Washington State and beyond our border.
 Our civic projects span a broad range from helping local children with their school gardens, to planting flowers at our senior centers and beautifying the parks in Woodinville with fountains, benches, and bronze art installations.
-In past years, we funded horticultural related projects.
-Last year, in the midst of the Covid-19 pandemic, we donated the entire proceeds ($16,000) of our plant sale to Hopelink’s Greatest Need Fund focused on helping our most impacted neighbors.
+In past years, we funded horticultural related projects, and in the midst of the Covid-19 pandemic, we donated the entire proceeds ($16,000) of our plant sale to Hopelink’s Greatest Need Fund focused on helping our most impacted neighbors.
 You made all the difference!!

 Perhaps you’ve seen the ADA-compliant and pet-friendly water fountain that creatively resembles a tree stump for the re-vitalized DeYoung Park at the center of downtown Woodinville.
 We commissioned and donated the ADA-compliant fountain adding to our two other commissioned bronze sculptures installed in downtown.
 Georgia Gerber was commissioned for the Woodinville Playing Fields and the another, “The Gardener”, was located in DeYoung Park.
 Over the past three decades we contributed funds for Woodinville’s Wilmot Park gatehouse and plantings, funds for Bellevue Botanical Garden’s new Visitor and Education Center, and funds for plantings at the Woodinville Heritage Museum.

 We often leverage our contributions by providing the initial funding that helps another group start their project.
 Our club planted and maintained the original street planters in downtown Woodinville, long before the city incorporated.
 In our early years we provided plans and plants for both the Woodinville and Redmond Libraries and the Hospice at the Evergreen Hospital.